 Equally, if you meet an ideal candidate but don't currently have a vacancy to fill, try to keep in contact with them, as ongoing open communication will help if you later find you have the perfect opportunity to offer to them.

 The executive recruitment landscape might feel unfamiliar at present, but you do not have to navigate it alone.
-For a long-term relationship with an executive recruitment consultant you can trust, contact Page Executive today or get in touch on the details below.
+For a long-term relationship with an executive recruitment consultant you can trust, contact Page Executive today.